-- Generally vote against or withhold votes from non-independent director nominees (insiders and affiliated outsiders) where the entire board is not at least majority independent. - Generally vote against or withhold votes from non-independent director nominees (insiders and affiliated outsiders) when the nominating, compensation and audit committees are not fully independent. - > Generally consider independent board members who have been on the board continually for a period longer than 10 years as affiliated outsiders. - Vote for shareholder proposals requesting that all key board committees (i.e. audit, compensation and/or nominating) include independent directors exclusively. - Vote for shareholder proposals requesting that the board be comprised of a majority of independent directors.
+- Generally vote against or withhold votes from non-independent director nominees (Executive Directors and Non-independent, Non-Executive Directors) where the entire board is not at least majority independent. - Generally vote against or withhold votes from non-independent director nominees when the nominating, compensation and audit committees are not fully independent. - Generally consider independent board members who have been on the board continually for a period longer than 10 years as non-independent, non-executive Directors. - Vote for shareholder proposals requesting that all key board committees (i.e. audit, compensation and/or nominating) include independent directors exclusively. - > Vote for shareholder proposals requesting that the board be comprised of a majority of independent directors.